sausheong/blog/content/posts/pi4-dev-ipadpro.md

 If you see all these your Pi4 is set up and connected!

 ## Now that you have a development machine
 So you have the Pi4 set up as a development machine and you’ve connected your iPad Pro to it.
 What’s next is to get the right tools on your iPad Pro to start developing.
-There are plenty of apps on iPadOS to choose from, but here’s the ones I’m using.
+There are plenty of apps on iPadOS to choose from, but here are the ones I use.

 ### SSH
-There are plenty of SSH clients available on the iPad but the two apps I’ve tried and eventually still retain in my iPad are [Termius](https://www.termius.com) and [Prompt](https://panic.com/prompt/).
+There are plenty of SSH clients available on the iPad but the two apps I’ve tried and eventually still keep are [Termius](https://www.termius.com) and [Prompt](https://panic.com/prompt/).
 Both are professionally written and beautiful apps that has plenty of good features.

 I preferred Termius because it allowed me to have access to the full screen and Prompt had this big top menu bar that annoyed me  quite a bit.
 However over time what turned me off from Termius was not only its subscription model (I actually subscribed for a year) but that it increased the subscription price from about $10 a year to $10 a month.
-In addition, it gets disconnected from whichever server I connect to whenever I switch out and that was not usable (to be fair, its a drawback because of iOS and that Termius later fixed).
+In addition, it gets disconnected from whichever server I connect to whenever I switch out and that was not usable (to be fair, its a drawback because of iOS and Termius later fixed it).

+In the mean time, I discovered a different category of apps that proved to be a good replacement for SSH client apps -- terminal emulators.

 ### Terminal emulators
-There are a few terminal emulators as well though not as many as SSH clients.
-One advantage terminal emulators have over SSH clients is that you can actually work off it directly from the iPad!
+There are a few terminal emulators as well though not as many as SSH clients and  most of them tend to be open source or free.
+One advantage terminal emulators have over SSH clients is that you can actually work off it directly from iPadOS!
 Depending on the sophistication of the emulator, it can go quite far including compiling and running applications on it.

 My favourite terminal emulator by far is this pretty cool open source project called [iSH](https://ish.app), which is essentially a Linux shell environment running locally on iOS/iPadOS using a usermode x86 emulator.
-It’s based off Alpine Linux and you can install stuff like Python3 and Ruby.
+It’s based off Alpine Linux and you can install stuff like Python3, Ruby and even Java!
 However because it is an emulator there are limitations, for eg Ruby runs pretty poorly on it and there are gems that often simply doesn’t work on it.
+Jupyter Notebook runs on it as well (takes a long time to install) but runs really slowly (it is an emulator after all).

 Also, Go and Rust doesn’t work on it either because it requires MMX instruction set emulation which it doesn’t support.
 It’s not a released project as of date but you can either download, compile and deploy it on your own, or sign up for a TestFlight beta trial.